Zeioth/dooku.nvim/README.md

 * **How can I add support for a new language?** On the `backends` directory, copy the file `doxygen.lua`, and and use it as base to add your new documentation generator.
 On `options.lua`, copy all the doxygen specific options, and rename them to the language you are adding.
 Finally, on `commands.lua`, add your language to the if condition of the functions `generate`, `open`, and `auto_setup`, so your backend is recognized and loaded.
 Don't forget to send your PR so everyone can benefit from it!
 * **Where do that cheesy name come from?** From [Star Wars](https://starwars.fandom.com/wiki/Dooku).
 * **Is this plugin based on some other** This is a lua port of the vim plugin [vim-dooku](https://github.com/Zeioth/vim-dooku).

+## Roadmap
+* In order to ensure windows compatibility we must use `jobstart`and `jobstop`.
+* We could change the `args` options to get a string instead of a array, which is desireable.